Stuyk/ramblings/decentralized-by-default.md

 Or dare I say, it takes you a certain amount of gas to store some data in the memo.

-This solution was born from the limitations in existing blockhains.
+This solution was born from the limitations in existing blockchains.

 ## Decentralizing Everything